yingyue2030699/Scheduling/README.md

 # Disclaimer

 ⚠️ This is a **personal utility script** — quick and minimal.
-It is provided **for self-use** and educational purposes. **Use at your own risk.** No guarantees are made regarding correctness or performance in production environments.
+It is provided **for self-use** and educational purposes. **Use at your own risk.** No guarantees are made regarding correctness or performance in any environments.

 # Task Scheduling with OR-Tools